 Peru Compensation Laws

-In 2018, Peru’s compensation laws outlined a minimum wage of 930 Peruvian soles per month, which is currently approximately $284 in US currency.
+In 2018, Peru’s compensation laws outlined a minimum wage of 930 Peruvian soles per month.
+This rate is still in effect as of 2021 and is currently approximately $245 in US currency.
 Employees are allowed to work a maximum of six days per week at either eight hours a day or 48 hours per week.
 Employers must provide a minimum 45-minute lunch break.

 If employees work over these hours, they could be subject to overtime.
 The first two hours of overtime must be at least 25% of the employee’s total remuneration.
 For every hour afterward, the surcharge cannot be less than 35% an hour.